by Courtney Prather

 More from the blog…

-TRAVEL & LIFESTYLE HOW TO HAVE A SUCCESSFUL MODELING SHOOT UPCAST TEAM August 26, 2016 So, you booked a job!
+HOW TO HAVE A SUCCESSFUL MODELING SHOOT UPCAST TEAM August 26, 2016 So, you booked a job!
 Now what?
 While booking a shoot sometimes feels like winning the lottery, your effort shouldn’t stop there.
-You should put just as much effort into...read more
+You should put just as much effort into preparing for the shoot as you...read more

-TRAVEL & LIFESTYLE 10 TIPS FOR YOUR NEXT AUDITION UPCAST TEAM August 26, 2016 The difference between booking the job and getting lost in the shuffle isn’t talent.
+10 TIPS FOR YOUR NEXT AUDITION UPCAST TEAM August 26, 2016 The difference between booking the job and getting lost in the shuffle isn’t talent.
 It’s preparation and execution.
-Master the audition process with these ten helpful tips to improve...read more
+Master the audition process with these ten helpful tips to improve your skills from...read more